infra-io/postar/README.en.md

 2. Build by `go` command, see `go build`.

+_Notice: Default config file is `/opt/postar/conf/postar.ini`, default log output directory is `/opt/postar/log/`, and you need them to start service._

 > Want to know how to use?
 See [_examples](_examples).

 ### 👥 Contributing